-Penis Fish phallic sea creature is typically eaten raw by South Koreans and served with a savoury sauce made of sesame oil, salt, or a spicier dip.
+Penis Fish is a phallic sea creature that is typically eaten raw by South Koreans and served with a savory sauce made of sesame oil.

-Gaebul is the Korean word for a rather odd-looking fish eaten in South Korea which translates as ‘penis fish’.
+Gaebul is the Korean word for the rather odd-looking fish which translates as ‘penis fish’.
 And while it may look like a somewhat unappetising male genital, it’s actually a popular delicacy throughout the country.

-The fish’s real scientific name is Urechis unicinctus and its other not-so-scientific name is the fat innkeeper worm!
-Try not to wiggle while you eat this unusual wiggly creature.
+The fish’s real scientific name is Urechis unicinctus and its other not-so-scientific name is the fat innkeeper worm.

 Origin of the Penis Fish

-A joke was once also thought that gaebul resembles a dog’s genitals, so the worm was named after those Korean words.
-Because of its phallic shape, it has also been known to be an aphrodisiac.
+Many people also remark that gaebul resembles a dog’s genitals, so the worm was named after those Korean words.
+It is also sometimes considered to be an aphrodisiac.

 The penis fish is not actually a fish but a particular species of marine spoon worm.
 The scientific name is Urechis Unicinctus, which is also known as fat innkeeper worm that is primarily found in East Asian countries, like Japan, South Korea, and China.

-The penis fish in South Korea is mainly caught on the west and southwest coast of the country.
+The penis fish is mainly caught on the west and southwest coast of the country.
 This is because the mudflats in those areas are plentiful than those compared to the East Sea.

 How to Cook the Penis Fish

 Typically, penis fish is served sliced and eaten raw.
-It also comes with a serving of their savoury sauce, which usually includes sesame oil and salt or a spicier sauce made with vinegar and gochujang.
+It also comes with a serving of savory sauce, which usually includes sesame oil and salt or a spicier sauce made with vinegar and gochujang.

 What Does Penis Fish Taste Like?

-Gaebul itself doesn’t have a very distinct taste, except for its hint of sweetness.
-However, it is always prepared with a serving of its savoury sauce, made from sesame oil and salt or Korean chilli paste with vinegar.
+Gaebul itself doesn’t have a very distinct taste, except for a hint of sweetness.
+However, it is always prepared with a serving of its savory sauce, made from sesame oil and salt or Korean chilli paste with vinegar.

 It is said that gaebul is tastier when it is rinsed with salt water as it gives it a sweeter and seafood-y taste to it.
 Unlike in restaurants where they usually rinse it with tap water, which makes the gaebul less sweet.